tpsinnem/nix-priv-sep/README.md

 '/priv-sep/[user]/[domain]/in' and '/priv-sep/[user]/[domain]/out' for moving
 files in and out.

-This is still at an early, experimental, stage, but I do use it on my own system.
+This is still at a *very, very early*, experimental, stage, but I do use it on my own system.

 There are likely to be various changes to how exactly the configurations for accounts and commands are written.
 Right now there's no setup for running multiple commands from one script, but that should change soon.

-I give no guarantees at all that this design is actually useful for protecting anyone from anything.
+**I give no guarantees at all that this design is actually useful for protecting anyone from anything.** Qubes OS probably does everything better in every way (at the moment nix-priv-sep isn't even containerizing anything), but Qubes is not Nixos, and I don't have a computer with enough juice to run everything in a separate VM.
 In case someone does care to take a closer look, feedback is welcome, at timo.sinnemaki@helsinki.fi, twitter.com/tpsinnem, or 'tpsinnem' on #nixos and elsewhere on freenode.